 Your business needs to pay ACC levies for each employee.
 As an employee you may also pay levies as part of your PAYE deductions.
 Find out more on these levy-related pages:

 - Why levies change

 This section covers payment options; provides information about your invoice pack, when you will receive your invoice pack, what to do if you don’t agree with your invoice and what happens if you don’t pay your invoice on time.

 Experience rating is a system of modifying a business’s ACC Work levy based on its claims history.

 Experience rating recognises and rewards business owners (including self-employed people) with good claims experience, and encourages a focus on improving workplace safety and making New Zealand businesses better places to work.

 Our preventing injuries at work section has more information and support around preventing and managing injuries in your workplace.

 Your business must provide ACC cover to all employees, including shareholder-employees.

-ACC offers a number of ways for businesses to reduce their levy payments by working to reduce risks in the workplace.
+We offer these ways for businesses to reduce their levy payments by working to reduce risks in the workplace:

 Keep your workplace safe and free from injury with these tips and resources.